 45.16% (14/31) had HEV infection.
 They were all anti-HEV IgM positive by ELISA.
 HBV infection was detected in 6.45% (2/31).
 All these later patients tested positive for either HBsAg or anti-HBs IgM by ELISA.
 Both anti-HEV IgM and HBsAg were positive in 9.38% (3/31) patients.
 No viral marker could be detected in 38.7% (12/31) patients.
 Overall 54.84% (17/31) patients had HEV and 16.12% (5/31) had HBV infection.
 No patient had history of drug or alcohol intake.

 Acute viral E hepatitis is the leading cause of acute hepatitis in pregnancy in Bangladesh.
 Sewerage contamination of water supply following flood contributed to the higher incidence of HEV infections.
 Hepatitis B virus infection is also important.

-Authors:Mamun-Al-Mahtab, Salimur Rahman, Mobin Khan, Ayub Mamun and Kamal
+Authors:Mamun-Al-Mahtab, Salimur Rahman, Mobin Khan, Kamal, and Fazal Karim

 Primary biliary cirrhosis (PBC) is a rare autoimmune liver disease, not infrequent in the West, but hardly reported from the East.
 We report a case of PBC for the first time from Bangladesh.
 The patient was an elderly woman presenting with vague complaints.
 The diagnosis was confirmed by antibody testing and histopathology, whereas other possible causes of cirrhosis were also excluded.